Email this to a friend

 $350

 Better features and benefits won't be as important in the future.
 A successful device will be one that gives more years of quality life for the expenditure.
-Cost effectiveness frightens us because it brings up images of healthcare rationing.
+Cost effectiveness frightens us because it brings up images of health care rationing.
 It examines the costs and outcomes of comparator devices: the idea is which device costs the least for a year of quality life.
 Forewarned is forearmed, in this e-conference you'll learn how to do a cost effectiveness clinical study and stay ahead of everybody else.
 Click here for more details.
 Presented on November 4, 2009 by Dr. Vincent Jaeger.

 $350

-Comparative effectiveness research is the process of comparing one treatment option to another to determine which is more effective.
-It is old-school clinical research, usually done on commercially available devices, but with the critical new twist of a legal mandate.
 The American Recovery and Reinvestment Act of 2009 designated ~1.2 trillion dollars in grant money to conduct comparative effectiveness studies; about 1/3 is administered by AHRQ and 2/3 is administered by the National Institute of Medicine.
 Your investigators, as non-profit entities, can apply for this funding.
 By working with them, you can have indirect access to the funding, too.

 Take this e-conference to learn why everyone is so concerned with comparative effectiveness and how to apply the research methods to your own devices.
 Click here for more details.
 Presented on October 7, 2009 by Dr. Elise Berliner.